DivyamThacker/Tico-A_version_control_system/README.md

 # WYAG (Write yourself a Git)

-## To Download Tico - version control System, Run the ticoSetup.exe file.
+## To Download Tico - version control System, Run the TicoSetup.exe file.

 ## ticolib.py: This script implements some of the commands of git